taskrabbit/react-native-zendesk-chat/README.md

 Simple module that allows displaying Zopim Chat from Zendesk for React Native.

+## VERSIONS

+For RN version higher than 0.30 use version 0.1.x.
+For RN version lower than 0.30 use version 0.0.2.

 ## Known issues

 I could not find how to make the import for iOS work properly since I'm using Cocoapods for Zendesk, if you have a suggestion that would be great.